 ICS-CINC Comprehension Research Group

-The Comprehension Research Group is directed by Donna Caccamise and includes Walter Kintsch, Angela Friend, Eileen Kintsch, and Christine Groneman.
+The Comprehension Research Group is directed by Donna Caccamise and includes Walter Kintsch, Angela Friend, Eileen Kintsch, and Christine Okoshi.
 Previously, some members of the group—together with other researchers—were engaged in a large-scale classroom evaluation of Summary Street, a highly successful LSA-based tutor for learning summarization skills.
 This was followed by a project to: (a) develop a novel natural language processing method based on the Construction Integration model of W. Kintsch; and (b) use this technology as a computer-based comprehension tutor.
 This project is funded by a grant from the McDonnell Foundation.

 Currently, the group is funded by the Department of Education to develop middle school curriculum that teaches students expert reading comprehension skills as they struggle to understand challenging content area course work such as science and history.

 Caccamise, D., Friend, A., Littrell-Baez, M.K., & Kintsch, E. (in press).
 Constructivist theory and the situation model: Relevance to future assessment of reading comprehension.
 In S.R.
 Parris & K. Headley (Eds.), Comprehension instruction: Research-based best practices (3rd ed.).
 New York: NY: Guilford.

 Caccamise, D., Friend, A., Kintsch, W., & Kintsch, E. (2013, July).
 Measuring Text Complexity.
 Poster presented at the Twenty-Third Annual Meeting of the Society for Text & Discourse, Valencia, Spain. [pdf]

 Caccamise, D., Friend, A., Groneman, C., Kintsch, E. (2012).
 BRAVO: Boulder Reading Intervention; Ecology.
 ICS no. 2012-02.
 University of Colorado, Boulder.